ADTC/flackr-scroll-timeline-polyfill/README.md

 - [View a cool demo showing its usage.](https://flackr.github.io/scroll-timeline/demo/parallax/)
 - [Track the browser support for native Scroll-driven Animations.](https://caniuse.com/?search=animation-timeline)

+> [!TIP]
-When the scroll-driven animations feature is widely available as a native feature, this polyfill may not be necessary except to support older versions of browsers.
+> When the scroll-driven animations feature is widely available as a native feature, this polyfill may not be necessary except to support older versions of browsers.

 ## Installation